cigdemak/cycIF_prostate/README.md

 InSilicoTissues folder contains code for creating in silico tissues for whole slide images and the point plots of cells showing ISTs on tissues.

-To replicate or further explore our analysis, refer to the provided data in our manuscript.
+data folder contains single-cell data with required annotations.
+To replicate or further explore our analysis, refer to the Figshare+ data link provided in the manuscript.

 ## Citation
 If you find this work helpful in your research, please cite our paper “Multiplex imaging of localized prostate tumors reveals changes in mast cell type composition and spatial organization of AR-positive cells in the tumor microenvironment” Ak et al. bioRxiv 2023.08.18.553854; doi:https://doi.org/10.1101/2023.08.18.553854